PHANTOM-op/hh/Commands.md

 ### `>>invite`
 Provides Vortex's invite link.
 If you are having trouble inviting Vortex, make sure you are correctly logged in at https://discordapp.com/login

-### `>>lookup <ID | invite>`
-Finds information about a user or guild via ID (for either) or an invite code (for guilds only).
-All information found in this way is information that Discord makes publicly-available, and is not impacted by Vortex being in the guilds nor having mutual servers with the user.

 ### `>>ping`
 Checks Vortex's latency.